edward-ly/kinect-konductor/README.md

 ### Linux

 The command to start the program is `./main [music] [soundfont]`, where `[music]` is the CSV file containing the score to be played, and `[soundfont]` is the SoundFont file containing the desired MIDI instruments for playback.
-For example, to play the example CSV file `examples/example.csv` with the Fluid (R3) General MIDI SoundFont located at `/usr/share/sounds/sf2/FluidR3_GM.sf2`:
+For example, to play the CSV file `examples/ensemble.csv` with the Fluid (R3) General MIDI SoundFont located at `/usr/share/sounds/sf2/FluidR3_GM.sf2`:

 ```
-$ ./main examples/example.csv /usr/share/sounds/sf2/FluidR3_GM.sf2
+$ ./main examples/ensemble.csv /usr/share/sounds/sf2/FluidR3_GM.sf2
 ```

 When you run the program for the first time, the JACK server should start up as well.
 If JACK is unable to use real-time scheduling, run the commands `sudo dpkg-reconfigure -p high jackd` to give JACK high priority and `sudo adduser [your-username] audio` to add your user account to the "audio" group, then restart your computer.